Thursday, 16 December 2021

 There may well be other California raisins still in existence - they used to come in units of about 50!

 The California raisins are short by human standards, but they have large faces and considerable mass.
 They are not typically hostile, but will certainly use their abilities to protect themselves.
-The roam the world seeking the last of the Sun Giants, the Sun Maid, who they believe can restore them to their lost home.
+They roam the world seeking the last of the Sun Giants, the Sun Maid, who they believe can restore them to their lost home.

 Rumors suggest that a being who consumes a portion of a slain California raisin's sugar-dusted body gains a bonus 1d6 permanent hit points.
 This bonus may only be gained once.
 Raisins are, some would claim, good for you!

 (Canid manimals and other canine or semi-canine beings should be warned, though, that California raisins are even more poisonous to them than normal raisins are.
-Should a canid consume a portion of California raisin, it takes 1d5 temporary Stamina damage and must succeed on a DC 15 Fort save or die in 2d7 rounds,(
+Should a canid consume a portion of California raisin, it takes 1d5 temporary Stamina damage and must succeed on a DC 15 Fort save or die in 2d7 rounds,)

-Friday 8 October 2021
+Friday, 8 October 2021

 Empire of the Cyclops Con Submitted Events